 West Virginia University Extension Service faculty and staff in Randolph County partnered with students at Beverly, Coalton, North, George Ward, Jennings Randolph and Third Ward elementary schools to install edible landscaping features around the schools’ playgrounds, providing natural beauty, learning opportunities and, eventually, fresh food for the students.

-The seed was planted for this project when Tracey Valach, the WVU Extension Service Family Nutrition Program youth health educator in Randolph County, learned that one of the schools was planning to plant new landscaping around its playground to add shade and incorporate more natural elements.
+The seed was planted for this project when Tracey Valach, former WVU Extension Service Family Nutrition Program youth health educator in Randolph County, learned that one of the schools was planning to plant new landscaping around its playground to add shade and incorporate more natural elements.